ecommerceberlin/targiehandlu.pl/pages/_markdown/legal-visitors-data-en.md

 ## Information about the Data Administrator

-1. The administrator of your data is Infoguru Sp. z o.o.
-Sp. k. with its seat in Poznań, ul.
-Truskawiecka 13, 60-478 Poznań, KRS 0000721810.
+1. The administrator of your data is Infoguru Sp. z o.o. with its seat in Poznań, ul.
+Truskawiecka 13, 60-478 Poznań, KRS 0000452046.

 2. You can contact us by e-mail: hello@targiehandlu.com.pl, or by writing to us at the following address: ul.
 Truskawiecka 13, 60-478 Poznań (Poland).